So, what is a packing slip and what sorts of information needs to be on it?

 Here are three reasons to use packing slips:

 Second, they're great for tracking shipments.
-If an order is split into multiple shipments, packing slips are a valuable tool to stay organized and locate all packages.
+If an order from your online marketplace is split into multiple shipments, packing slips are a valuable tool to stay organized and locate all packages.
 A packing slip can help both the seller and customer account for all products and packages.
 This is especially helpful if you've sent a large batch of shipments out via bulk shipping.

 Packing Slip Template